top of page

 11. Maximum end plates on the inside of your vehicle for cross support is 12”x12” by ½ thick which supports the outside of the door bars.
 Cross supports may be pipe or square tubing between 2” and 8“ ( in front and behind driver)

-12. Vertical post is mandatory.
+12. Rollover protection is mandatory.
 A vertical post may be used behind the driver’s seat to protect the driver against the collapse of your vehicle.
 It must be bolted to the roof and the floor or welded securely to the rear cross support.

 13.HALO BARS may be used as an option instead of the vertical post bar, but must not be attached to the frame in any way.
 This must be attached to the roof of the car and also the cage or rear cross support only.

-A. Chained: 6 places only, options: rad support, fender, or wheel well.
+A. Chained: Max 6 places; options: rad support, fender, or wheel well.
 Using 1 wrap of chain, ⅜’’ max.
-B. Bolted: 6 places only max.
-1 ¼’’ options: rad support, fender, or wheel well.
+B. Bolted: Max 6 places; 1 ¼’’ max rod; options: rad support, fender, or wheel well.
 You may use (2) maximum threaded rods through the frame to support the hood.
 Max washer size 6”x6”.

 C. Welding: (between hood and fender only) You may use ½’’ max round bar or 2” x 3/16 flat bar to fill the gap.
 6’’ weld, 6’’ gap, repeat.
 No fully welded hoods.
 You may use two pieces of 2”x2”x6” long angle iron welded to the body and hood then bolted together with 2 bolts.
 Maximum bolt size is 3/8”.
 Angle iron may not be welded across the seam.
 Maximum of 6 places.

 D. You must have a hole to extinguish fires.
-If head tech deems the hole is not big enough, you will be subject to cutting a proper size hole for extinguishing fires.
+If head tech deems the hole is not big enough, you will be cutting.
 THIS IS VERY IMPORTANT!

 E. Maximum (16) -⅜ bolts to be fasten the area around the hood cutouts to hold together.

-B. Bolted: 4 places only, option: You may use (2) maximum 1 ¼’’ threaded rods through the frame to support the trunk lid.
+B. Bolted: Max 4 places; You may use (2) maximum 1 ¼’’ threaded rods through the frame to support the trunk lid.
 Max washer size 6”x6”.

 C. Welding: You may use ½’’ max round bar or 2” x 3/16 flat bar to fill the gap.
 6’’ weld, 6’’ gap, repeat.
 No fully welded trunks.
 Trunks must be totally accessible for inspection.
 You may use two pieces of 2”x2”x6” long angle iron welded to the body and trunk then bolted together with 2 bolts.
 Maximum bolt size is 3/8”.
 Angle iron may not be welded across the seam.
 Maximum of 4 places.

-D. Canoeing the trunk is allowed; provided the following is adhered to: -THE ENTIRETY OF THE SPEAKER DECK HEIGHT REMAINS AS IT WAS FROM FACTORY. -TAIL LIGHTS REMAIN VERTICAL AS THEY WERE FROM FACTORY.
+D. Canoeing the trunk is allowed; provided the following is adhered to: -THE HEIGHT OF FRONT SPEAKER DECK REMAINS AS IT WAS FROM FACTORY. -TAIL LIGHT PANELS REMAIN VERTICAL. -TRUNK LIDS REMAIN 6” ABOVE FRAME RAILS AND FLOOR.
+Wedging/Sedagoning your car is NOT allowed.
+This includes wagons.

 E. Trunk tucking is allowed.